ims-systems-00/ims-kb/docs/General Information/02 - Our IMS/system_defaults.md

 sidebar_position: 6
 ---

-# System Default
+# System Defaults

 ## Setting a System Date

 <iframe width="640" height="480" src="https://www.youtube.com/embed/bSxk1oSpvQ4" title="System Dates" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 You first need to navigate to `Our IMS` on the `Sidebar` which is on the left-hand side.
 From here, you need to click on the button called `System Defaults`.
-Here, there are three tabs.
+Here, there are four tabs.
 The first tab is for System Dates which requires you to pick a `System Start Date` and a `System End Date`.
 After selecting your dates click on `Confirm` to save your changes.

-System Dates allows you to pick a start and end date that the Dashboard should display and use the data of, this allows you to set goals for your organisation and keep track of your progress throughout the year on the dashboard.
+System Dates allow you to pick a start and end date that the Dashboard will display and use the data of, this allows you to set goals for your organisation and keep track of your progress throughout the year on the dashboard.
 Once the date has passed, the data is hidden from the dashboard and will not be shown on it.

 <img src="/img/DocImg/General Information/Our_IMS/System_Dates_Form.png" alt="System Dates Form" class="center"/>